 Throughout her career, Judy has been recognized for her business acumen, executive leadership, and commitment to advancing opportunities for girls and women to be healthy, educated, and independent.
 She was honored as one of The NonProfit Times’ Power & Influence Top 50 for her transformational leadership and named one of 100 Women Leaders in STEM by STEMconnector.
 She is a member of the New York Women’s Forum.

-Judy’s innovative leadership has garnered broad recognition.
-She served on President Obama’s Office of Faith Based and Neighborhood Partnerships Advisory Council, was a member of the University of Pennsylvania Board of Overseers, and on the Board of Directors of Independent Sector.
+Judy has also served on President Obama’s Office of Faith Based and Neighborhood Partnerships Advisory Council, as a member of the University of Pennsylvania Board of Overseers, and on the Board of Directors of Independent Sector.

 Judy holds a BA from the University of Pennsylvania and an MBA from the State University of New York, Buffalo.
 She holds honorary degrees from Lynchburg College and Philadelphia University.